Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 - Include the focus keyword in your URL

-- Optimize your title tags
+- Optimize your title tags and meta descriptions

 - Assign the right header tags